King's Official Birthday: United Kingdom

 The monarch's birthday has been celebrated in the United Kingdom since 1748, during the reign of King George II.
 Even when their real birthday was in May or June, the celebration was often on a different date.
 Edward VII, who reigned from 1901 to 1910 and whose birthday was on 9 November, moved his official birthday to summer, in the hope of good weather.
 King George VI, born on 14 December, celebrated his official birthday from 7 to 12 June.
-Queen Elizabeth II's official birthday was originally celebrated on a Thursday in late May or early June.
-However, this was changed in 1959, seven years after she became queen, and her Official Birthday was thenceforth celebrated on a Saturday (apart from 2022).
-From 1979 to 2017, it was the Saturday from 11 to 17 June (the 2nd Saturday, 8 to 14, of June was a myth).
+The late Queen Elizabeth II's official birthday was (usually) the second Saturday in June.
+King Charles III's first official birthday was on 17 June 2023, the third Saturday in June; and his second on 15 June 2024, also the third Saturday in June.
+In 2025, Charles’ official birthday fell for the first time on the second Saturday of June, the 14th.

 The day is marked in London by the ceremony of Trooping the Colour, which is also known as the King's Birthday Parade.
 The list of Birthday Honours is also announced at the time of the Official Birthday celebrations.
 In British diplomatic missions, the day is treated as the national day of the United Kingdom.
-Although it is not celebrated as a specific public holiday in the UK, some civil servants are given a "privilege day" at this time of year, which is normally merged with the Spring bank holiday (last Monday in May) to create a four-day weekend.
+Although it is not celebrated as a specific public holiday in the UK, some civil servants are given a "privilege day" at this time of year, which is sometimes merged with the Spring bank holiday (last Monday in May) to create a four-day weekend.
 The King's birthday is the last remaining privilege day, the other 1.5 days having been abolished in 2014 and replaced by a 1.5 day increase in civil servants' annual leave.

-Parts of Scotland also mark Queen Victoria's birthday on the last Monday before or on 24 May.